Locating all The Coffee shops in Brazil

 Geocoding

-Geocoding the data is fairly straightforward.
-I use the Google Maps API via the tidygeocoder package to find the corresponding lat/lng pair for each address.
+Geocoding is the process of finding a street address based on a latitude/longitude pair or vice-versa.
+Typically, we need to call an external provider for this.
+In this case, I use the Google Maps API via the tidygeocoder package to find the corresponding lat/lng pair for each address.

 # Geocode using Maps API